roboticslab-uc3m/alma-aml/README.md

 # alma-aml

-Algebraic Machine Learning (AML) applied algoritms to humanoid robotics domestic tasks, focusing on the laundry pipeline, specifically on the tasks of:
+Algebraic Machine Learning (AML) applied algorithms to humanoid robotics domestic tasks, focusing on the laundry pipeline, specifically on the tasks of:

 - [ironing](ironing/)
 - [folding](folding/)